chethana613/document_clustering/README.md

 <img width="336" alt="image" src="https://github.com/chethana613/document_clustering/assets/56347342/d2d64176-53b5-45ac-8efb-edd4843a67f3">

+Through the experimentation by applying K-means, K-Center and Hierarchical Clustering, We identified that K-Center Algorithm Yeilded better results.
 The k-center algorithm yielding a higher Silhouette Score on the 20 Newsgroups dataset is likely due to the specific characteristics of the data and the strengths of the k-center approach in such contexts.
 While k-center might not universally outperform other algorithms across all datasets, it appears particularly well-suited for this high-dimensional, text-based dataset.

+**8. Future Work**

+In this work, we experimented on Word2Vec and  Doc2Vec tehnoques to represent the words in higher dimension space.
+Future scope on this work would include Experimentation with different embedding techniques like BERT, Finetuning using Pretrained Models and include some comprehensive pre-processing steps.